 10.2 Furnished By the Contractor

 a.
 The Contractor shall furnish all supplies and materials necessary for the performance of the work of this contract unless otherwise specified herein.
-Should the Contractor not furnish the proper supplies or adequate quantity, the State will make a one-time purchase of the needed supplies and charge them against the Contractors invoice at the State’s cost plus twenty percent (20%).
-If the Contractor does not provide proper supplies after this action, then the Contractor will be in danger of default.
-Action placing the Contractor in default will be taken on the second occurrence during this contract.

-b.
-The Contractor shall furnish all cleaning equipment, vacuum cleaners, mops, brooms, etc. cleaning supplies, cleaners, cleaning powders, disinfectants, wood polish, etc. and any other items necessary to maintain the cleanliness and sanitation of the building at no additional charge to Agency.

-Specifications of materials supplied by the Contractor shall be of a quality to conform to those on "State Contract" such as Johnson's Wax Products as follows:

-Johnson's Floor Wax Products - "Pronto", "Plaza", "Showplace", "Technique"

-Floor Sealer

-3. Floor Stripper - Johnson's Products "Freedom"

-The Contractor shall submit Attachment #1 “Supply List “with the bid.
-The Contractor shall indicate on the Supply List the brand name and estimated quantities necessary for the performance of the contract.
-Failure to complete this list may be a basis for rejection of the bid.
+Should the Contractor find additional need for supplies or change in type of supplies provided by agency, the contractor will contact the Agency Contact first with suggestion and reason.
+Agency will decide if purchase is necessary and use of of such supplies or materials can be performed.
 The Agency must approve the cleaning product and intended use of each of the materials proposed for use in the performance of the contract.
 The Contractor shall not use any material which the Agency determines would be unsuitable or harmful to the surfaces to which it is to be applied.
 The Agency reserves the right and sole discretion to reject any material, which does not meet the specifications or proves to be unequal to the Johnson’s products specified above.
-All supplies provided by the Contractor shall be compatible with the existing facilities dispensers.

-Any material which the Agency suspects of not meeting State specifications shall be tested by a recognized testing laboratory at the Contractor's expense.
-A copy of the laboratory report giving the results of the test and a sample of each product, if requested, shall be submitted to the Agency prior to the starting date of the contract.
-These products shall meet the requirements established by applicable Federal and State laws or be considered unacceptable for use.
+If the Contractor does not provide proper notification and/or cause incident to Agency property, then the Contractor will be in danger of default.
+Action placing the Contractor in default will be taken on the second occurrence during this contract.

+b.
+The Contractor shall report need of any replacement of SCLHSA’s cleaning equipment, vacuum cleaners, mops, brooms, etc. cleaning supplies, cleaners, cleaning powders, disinfectants, wood polish, etc. and any other items necessary to maintain the cleanliness and sanitation of the building.

+The Contractor must complete Attachment # 1 Equipment List which serves to provide the Agency a listing of all non-agency equipment used on-site.
+The Contractor shall indicate on the Equipment List the manufacturer and the quantity of equipment they have available for use under the contract.
+Failure to complete this list may be a basis for rejection of the bid as non-responsive.
+If Contractor does not foresee use of additional equipment to comply with performance, Contractor shall draw one line across page and initial.
+The purpose of the inventory is to ensure that all equipment is in operating condition and that the quantity and quality agreed upon at the award of the contract is the same.
+The Contractor shall accompany the designated person conducting the inspection of the equipment

 All necessary cleaning equipment, including power driven floor scrubbing machines, waxing and polishing machines, industrial type vacuum cleaners, and all necessary motor trucks, etc., needed for the performance of the work shall be furnished by the Contractor.
 Such equipment shall be of the size and type customarily used in work of this kind and shall meet the approval of the Agency.
 No equipment shall be used which is harmful to the facility or its contents.
-Failure to provide adequate equipment may be cause to terminate the contract.